Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_22_mobile_first_design/quiz.md

    - C. `@media (width: 768px)`
    - D. `@media screen`

+**Answer: B**

+Mobile-first uses `min-width` (styles apply when screen is this size or larger).
+Base styles are mobile, enhancements use `min-width`.

 4. In mobile-first, where do you write base (mobile) styles?
    - A. Inside `@media (max-width: 767px)`
    - B. In a separate mobile.css file
    - C. Outside any media query (default)
    - D. Inside `@media (mobile)`

+**Answer: C**

+In mobile-first, write mobile styles outside any media query (they're the default/base).
+Use `@media (min-width)` for larger screens.

 5. What is the minimum recommended tap target size for mobile?
    - A. 20x20px
    - B. 32x32px
    - C. 44x44px
    - D. 64x64px

+**Answer: C**

+44x44px is the minimum recommended tap target size for mobile to ensure buttons are easy to tap with fingers.

 ---